dmtea/vibesloader/README.md

 # Vibesloader (version 2023.03.16)

 Simple telegram bot for separating audio from video.
+You can use native telegram video, video-notes, video files or youtube link.

-It is using https://github.com/yt-dlp/yt-dlp for youtube links downloading function (and FUTURE! moviepy pypi-pkg for direct video files).
+It is using https://github.com/yt-dlp/yt-dlp for youtube links downloading function and moviepy pypi-pkg for native telegram video messages.

 ## installation / prepare (partly description for now)